JoeyStanley/jekyll-for-designers/_posts/2019-02-07-a-tutorial-in-calculating-vowel-overlap.md

 To me, 0.10 actually seems a little high still, but maybe that one token of a word-final vowel (*draw*) is throwing everything off.

 For simplicity, I'd say let's stick with interpreting the Pillai score for the vowel.
+<span class="sidenote">Update (November 23, 2021): Again, this is likely the result of sample size differences.
+See my note in section 2.1.1 and link to more recent research on this topic.</span>

 ### Extracting that Pillai score